-Any animal that meets any of the following rejection criteria is not fit to export: Refer Penalties for trying to load these animals onto a ship for export.
-Section 1A.3.1 to 1A3.7
+Any animal that meets any of the following rejection criteria is not fit to export:

 - (a) Livestock must not be sourced or prepared for export if they are showing signs consistent with any of the following rejection criteria:

 - (i) emaciated or over-fat body condition in accordance with the body scores in Appendix A

 - (ii) anorexia (inappetence)

 - (iii) unwell, lethargic, dehydrated

 - (iv) uncoordinated, collapsed, weak

-- (v) ill-thrift

-- (vi) un-healed de-horning or tipping wounds

-- (vii) lactating, unless with calves at foot and being transported by air

-- (viii) lameness or abnormal gait

-- (ix) abnormal soft tissue or bony swellings

-- (x) dysentery or profuse diarrhoea

-- (xi) bloat

-- (xii) neurological symptoms (head tilt, circling, Incoordination)

-- (xiii) abnormal or aggressive behaviour/intractable or violent

-- (xiv) generalised and extensive buffalo fly lesions

-- (xv) generalised skin disease

-- (xvi) generalised papillomatosis or generalised ringworm, dermatophilosis

-- (xvii) visible external parasites

-- (xviii) significant lacerations

-- (xix) discharging wounds or abscesses

-- (xx) cutaneous myiasis (flystrike)

-- (xxi) ballanitis (pizzle rot)

-- (xxii) blood/discharge from reproductive tract (vulva/prepuce)

-- (xxiii) blindness in one or both eyes

-- (xxiv) cancer eye

-- (xxv) keratoconjunctivitis (including pink eye)

-- (xxvi) scabby mouth

-- (xxvii) excessive salivation

-- (xxviii) nasal discharge, the cause of which may affect the health or welfare of the livestock

-- (xxix) severe coughing, or

-- (xxx) respiratory distress-difficulty in breathing.

-- (b) In addition to the above, all livestock with horns must not be sourced or prepared for export if they have any of the following:

-- have any of the following.

-- (i) untipped sharp horns (horns must be blunt)

-- (ii) horns that are turned in so as to cause damage to the head or the eyes

-- (iii) horns that would endanger other animals during transport, or

-- (iv) horns that would restrict access to feed or water during transport.

-- (c) Female livestock must not be treated with a prostaglandin drug within 14 days of export, and not during the 60 day period before export unless they have been pregnancy tested immediately before prostaglandin treatment and declared to be in the first trimester of pregnancy or not detectably pregnant. - (d) Mobs with unusual mortalities over the whole period of pre-export isolation are not fit to export and the whole mob must be rejected. - (e) In addition, for export by air, all eligible pregnant livestock or livestock that have given birth in the last 48 hours are not fit to export unless accompanied by a veterinary certificate certifying the animal is fit to travel and there is no evidence of imminent parturition. - (f) Animals intended to be exported for human consumption, which includes feral goats, feral camels and other like species, must comply with Australian food safety requirements, including standards for chemical residues or environmental contaminants.
+- (v) ill-thrift - (vi) un-healed de-horning or tipping wounds - (vii) lactating, unless with calves at foot and being transported by air - (viii) lameness or abnormal gait - (ix) abnormal soft tissue or bony swellings - (x) dysentery or profuse diarrhoea - (xi) bloat - (xii) neurological symptoms (head tilt, circling, Incoordination) - (xiii) abnormal or aggressive behaviour/intractable or violent - (xiv) generalised and extensive buffalo fly lesions - (xv) generalised skin disease - (xvi) generalised papillomatosis or generalised ringworm, dermatophilosis - (xvii) visible external parasites - (xviii) significant lacerations - (xix) discharging wounds or abscesses - (xx) cutaneous myiasis (flystrike) - (xxi) ballanitis (pizzle rot) - (xxii) blood/discharge from reproductive tract (vulva/prepuce) - (xxiii) blindness in one or both eyes - (xxiv) cancer eye - (xxv) keratoconjunctivitis (including pink eye) - (xxvi) scabby mouth - (xxvii) excessive salivation - (xxviii) nasal discharge, the cause of which may affect the health or welfare of the livestock - (xxix) severe coughing, or - (xxx) respiratory distress-difficulty in breathing. - (b) In addition to the above, all livestock with horns must not be sourced or prepared for export if they have any of the following: - (i) untipped sharp horns (horns must be blunt) - (ii) horns that are turned in so as to cause damage to the head or the eyes - (iii) horns that would endanger other animals during transport, or - (iv) horns that would restrict access to feed or water during transport. - (c) Female livestock must not be treated with a prostaglandin drug within 14 days of export, and not during the 60 day period before export unless they have been pregnancy tested immediately before prostaglandin treatment and declared to be in the first trimester of pregnancy or not detectably pregnant. - (d) Mobs with unusual mortalities over the whole period of pre-export isolation are not fit to export and the whole mob must be rejected. - (e) In addition, for export by air, all eligible pregnant livestock or livestock that have given birth in the last 48 hours are not fit to export unless accompanied by a veterinary certificate certifying the animal is fit to travel and there is no evidence of imminent parturition. - (f) Animals intended to be exported for human consumption must comply with Australian food safety requirements, including standards for chemical residues or environmental contaminants.